 22 August 2011

 I've known of and liked the musical 'Joseph and the Amazing Technicolour Dreamcoat', written by Andrew Lloyd-Webber, for many years.
-It was very popular in the UK in the 1980s, often done by schools or other choirs, and many of the songs are well-known.
+It was popular in the UK in the 1980s, often performed by schools or other choirs, and many of the songs are well-known.
 So when I first saw this adaptation for film starring Donny Osmond, some years ago, I was not quite sure what to expect.

 I was very impressed.